 (Reason: Firefighter and public safety.
 This amendment eliminates the shunt trip requirement of the International Building Code Section 3005.5 for the purpose of elevator passenger and firefighter safety.
-The new section above is intended to be identical to Sections 3007.2, 3007.3, and 3007.4 for Fire Service Access Elevators and Sections 3008.2, 3008.3 and 3008.4 for Occupant Evacuation Elevators.)
+The new section above is intended to be identical to Sections 3007.2, 3007.3, and 3007.4 for Fire Service Access Elevators and Sections 3008.2, 3008.3 and 3008.4 for Occupant Evacuation Elevators except where amended by the NCTOG Amendments.)

-\\Section 3005.8; add Section 3005.8 as follows:
+\\Section 3005; add Section 3005.7 as follows:

-3005.8 Storage.
+3005.7 Storage.
 Storage shall not be allowed within the elevator machine room, control room, machinery spaces and or control spaces.
-Provide approved signage at each entry to the above listed locations stating: "No Storage Allowed.
+Provide approved signage at each entry to the above listed locations stating: "No Storage Allowed".